irfanradarma/94870/FinalProject.md

   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 800px">

+# The Data
+My project uses solely income and living costs data from Pittsburgh and Bali.
+My data sources are [livingcost.org](https://livingcost.org/cost/united-states/pa/pittsburgh) and numbeo.com(https://www.numbeo.com/cost-of-living/compare_cities.jsp?country1=Indonesia&city1=Bali&country2=United+States&city2=Pittsburgh%2C+PA&displayCurrency=USD).
+Because the data itself is quite straight forward (not in the form of time series or multiple variable comparisons), I do not have to download them and plan on copying them from the website.

+# Method and Medium

+## Tools
+Shorthand will be my primary platform.
+I'd like to utilize a tool that allows me to incorporate icons such as money in my graphs.
+For that, I plan to use Tableau or other tools that will help me to realize my idea.
+The final project's delivery method mimics the most of the examples shown in class, essentially scrolling down from top to bottom to follow the story of the fictional character I utilized.
+I hope that readers will understand this story-telling style more simply.

 ## Presentation Plot Plan
+In the one-minute presentation, I will emphasize on the setup for Jack's introduction, his dull life cycle, the discovery of his digital nomad solution, basic information about how Jack benefits from being a digital nomad, and photo comparison.
 In my opinion, the presentation will begin with less excitement, especially when I display general info on Pittsburgh.
 Furthermore, the mood will continue to rise as new information concerning Bali becomes available.
 I believe the climax occurs at the end, when the photographs are compared.

   <img
   src="mood plan.png"
   alt="Alt text"
   title="Optional title"
   style="display: inline-block; margin: 0 auto; max-width: 800px">